New Army: General reform

 During and following the Qing defeats in the First Sino-Japanese War, many officials advocated reform of the military.
 Hu Yufen, a progressive official, advocated for a completely new army to be trained and raised with 50,000 in the Beiyang region, 30,000 in the Nanyang region, 20,000 each in Guangdong and Hubei, with the other provinces raising 10,000 each for a total of 250,000 troops (Manchuria had not yet been organised into provinces).

 Constantin von Hanneken, a German advisor to the Qing military, proposed raising 100,000 men, this recommendation being supported by the Duban Junwu chu, or the "War council assembled during the war".
 It then memorialised the Grand Council calling for reform; whilst the Manchus of the Council supported the reform, the Han members did not.

 In response to von Hanneken's proposal, Sheng Xuanhuai proposed that, due to the expenditure of the Green Standard and the Yong Ying amounting to over 20 million taels each annually, it would be better to disband these forces numbering some 800,000 and replace them with 300,000 western-style troops raised according to local conditions akin to the idea of Hu Yufen.
 However, the Zongli Yamen retorted that disbanding such a large army would be extremely difficult and came out in favour of a more gradual program of reform with modernisation being extended to the existing forces.

 The Throne approved the creation of 2 German-style brigades but, unlike previous reforms, this was not a mere copy of drill and weapons, but a following of German organisation patterns as well as German training and tactics in addition to drill and weaponry of the Self-Strengthening Army of Zhang Zhidong and the Newly Created Army of Yuan Shikai.

 Eight Banners

-It is important to note that despite the criticism of the old-style and inefficient Green Standard and Yong Ying, which was common, there were no immediate proposals for reform of the Eight Banners, which the Manchus still closely guarded, by the Han officials.
+Despite the criticism of the old-style and inefficient Green Standard Army and Eight Banners, which was common, there were no immediate proposals for reform of them, which the Manchus still closely guarded, by the Han officials.

 In late 1895, Yinchang was ordered to choose and instruct Manchu officers at the Tianjin Military Academy in anticipation of their taking command.